ream/deprecated/docs/README.md

 3rd-party libraries are automatically extracted into a single `vendor` chunk.

-All output files are minifies and optimized.
+All output files are minified and optimized.

 ### Generate static website

-When you visit a web page, the only context we need it a `URL` at some point, so you can just provide an array of routes and we will generated corresponding static pages for you:
+When you visit a web page, the only context we need is a `URL` at some point, so you can just provide an array of routes and we will generate the corresponding static pages for you:

 ```js
 // ream.config.js